-5.6 Broadband Ethernet Connection
+5.5 Broadband Ethernet/Coax Connection

-A Broadband Ethernet connection connects the FiOS Router to the Internet using an Ethernet cable.
-Click Broadband Connection (Ethernet) from the Network Connections screen to generate the "Broadband Connection (Ethernet) Properties" screen.
+An Ethernet connection connects computers to the FiOS Router using Ethernet cables, either directly or via network hubs and switches.
+A Coax connection connects devices (such as set-top boxes) to the FiOS Router using a coaxial cable.
+Click Broadband Connection (Ethernet/Coax) in the Network Connections screen to generate the "Broadband Connection (Ethernet/Coax) Properties" screen.
 This screen displays a list of the connection's properties.
-The only modifications that can be made from this screen are disabling the connection (by clicking Disable) or renaming the connection (by entering a new name in the "Rule Name" text box).
+The only modifications that can be made from this screen are disabling the connection (by clicking Disable) or renaming the connection (by entering a new name in the "Name" text box).